TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 This should be solved by the following

-1) Grab the words and the number of words from a text
+1) Grab the words and the number of words from a text X
-2) Map the difficulty score calculated above from the presaved text corpus
+2) Map the difficulty score calculated above from the presaved text corpus X
-3) Rank the words in order of the difficulty score from the text corpus
+3) Rank the words in order of the difficulty score from the text corpus X
-4) Take the word at the 95% and 98% line
+4) Take the word at the 95% and 98% line X
-5) Reverse log these numbers to get the number of words to be read
+5) Reverse log these numbers to get the number of words to be read X